 I spent my last day in Sarajevo walking around enjoying the beautiful city.
-In the late afternoon I had a hamam at Isa Beg Hamam Hotel in the Bistrik neighborhood.
-The invigorating process was different from Turkish hamams previously experienced.
+In the late afternoon I had a hamam at Isa Beg Hamam Hotel in Bistrik.
+The process was different from Turkish hamams previously experienced.

 Isa Beg Hamam Process